Exile

 Exile or banishment is primarily penal expulsion from one's native country, and secondarily expatriation or prolonged absence from one's homeland under either the compulsion of circumstance or the rigors of some high purpose.
 Usually persons and peoples suffer exile, but sometimes social entities like institutions (e.g. the papacy or a government) are forced from their homeland.

 In Roman law, exsilium denoted both voluntary exile and banishment as a capital punishment alternative to death.
 Deportation was forced exile, and entailed the lifelong loss of citizenship and property.
 Relegation was a milder form of deportation, which preserved the subject's citizenship and property.

 The term diaspora describes group exile, both voluntary and forced.
 "Government in exile" describes a government of a country that has relocated and argues its legitimacy from outside that country.
 Voluntary exile is often depicted as a form of protest by the person who claims it, to avoid persecution and prosecution (such as tax or criminal allegations), an act of shame or repentance, or isolating oneself to be able to devote time to a particular pursuit.

-Article 9 of the Universal Declaration of Human Rights states that "No one shall be subjected to arbitrary arrest, detention or exile."
+Article 9 of the Universal Declaration of Human Rights states that "No one shall be subjected to arbitrary arrest, detention or exile.

-Internal exile

-Internal exile is a form of banishment within the boundaries of one's homeland, but far away from home.
-An example is the system of Katorga in Russia.

 For individuals

 History

 Banishment was used as a punishment in ancient societies such as Babylon, Greece and Rome.
 It is stipulated as the punishment for incest with one's daughter in the Code of Hammurabi, for manslaughter in Mosaic law, for murder in Athens according to Draco's homicide law, and for rape according to the ancient Indian text Manusmriti.
 A special form of banishment known as ostracism was practiced in Athens, in which citizens could vote for the expulsion of any citizen for ten years.
 Ostracism did not entail the loss of property or citizenship, and the ostracized person could return after ten years without disgrace or further penalty.
 Banishment was the punishment for a variety of offenses in Ancient Rome.
-In Roman law, exsilium denoted both voluntary exile and banishment as a capital punishment alternative to death.
+In Roman law, exsilium denoted both voluntary exile and banishment as an alternative to capital punishment.
 When allowed as an alternative to death, it was accompanied by an administrative decree called interdictio aquae et ignis ("interdiction of water and fire"), which declared the offender an outlaw, allowing any person who encountered him or her within the borders of the country to kill him or her.
+During the Late Republic, there was consensus among the public and legislators to reduce the incidence of capital punishment by allowing condemned persons to go into voluntary exile.
 Deportation was forced exile, and entailed the lifelong loss of citizenship and property.
 Relegation was a milder form of deportation, which preserved the subject's citizenship and property.
 The Tang Code of 7th-century China lists a number of crimes punishable by banishment.